fbpx

 PSSM – Polysaccharide Storage Myopathy

-Polysaccharide Storage Myopathy (PSSM) is also called Equine Polysaccharide Storage Myopathy (EPSM).
-It is an inherited condition that occurs most commonly in Quarter Horses, Draft Horses, and Warmbloods.
-PSSM is not just limited to the breeds listed above, it can also show up in other breeds.
-The muscles of a horse with PSSM are unable to properly store glucose (sugar), so it is unavailable when needed for energy.
+Polysaccharide Storage Myopathy (PSSM), also commonly known as Equine Polysaccharide Storage Myopathy (EPSM).
+PSSM is an inherited condition most commonly observed in Quarter Horses, Draft Horses, and Warmbloods.
+Though not limited to the breeds listed above, it can also show up in other breeds.
+The muscles of a horse with PSSM are unable to properly store glucose (sugar).
+Therefore, glucose is unavailable when needed for energy.

 What are the signs?

 There are two forms of PSSM.
-Horses with both forms of PSSM have signs typically associated with tying-up such as muscle stiffness, sweating, and reluctance to move.
-The signs are most often seen in horses when they are put into initial training or after a lay-up period.
-A correlation to when they receive little active turn-out.
+Typically, horses with both forms of PSSM have signs associated with tying-up.
+These signs include muscle stiffness, sweating, and reluctance to move.
+These symptoms are often seen when horses are put into initial training or after a lay-up period.
 The episodes usually begin after very light exercise such as 10-20 minutes of walking and trotting.
 However, horses affected with PSSM can exhibit symptoms even without exercise.

 PSSM Episodes